PeerDiego/silent-test-script/sccm/readme.md

 > [!NOTE]
 > Customers should use the Package/Program delivery model instead of Applications due to the silent runner script not providing detection methods.

+## Preparation: Configure Your Runner Script

+Obtain a copy of the runner script and configure it for your tenant.
+We provide a version of the [*silent-tester-runner-windows.ps1*](./silent-tester-runner-windows.ps1) script which has been validated to work with the following SCCM guidance.

+> [!IMPORTANT]
+> When executing, the tenant id must be provided.
+It's best practice to hard-code your tenant id as the default value of the `$TenantID` parameter.

 ## Creating the [Configuration Manager package](https://learn.microsoft.com/mem/configmgr/apps/deploy-use/packages-and-programs) for Silent Runner

 ### 1. Launch the Configuration Manager console and navigate to __Software Library__ pane, then to __Application Management__.
 You will then select __Packages__